-Excused absences must be consistent with university policies in the undergraduate catalog (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx (Links to an external site.)) and require appropriate documentation.
+Excused absences must be consistent with university policies in the undergraduate catalog (https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx) and require appropriate documentation.

 Class Participation: Attendance is expected and all class notes are the responsibility of the student.
 Participation will be awarded for in-class group activities held at least once a week.
 Must participate in 80% of activities to receive full participation credit.